 - If contamination is an issue, a ‘lighter’ solution might be dipping each piece in white vinegar (it is food grade).
 Other substances can be considered, too.
 But who knows if it will go deep enough into the fibers?

 - The products are too wet when packed: Some buyers require the factory to ‘bake’ the products, or at least parts of the products, in an oven just before packing.
 It will dry them up.
 I suggest you discuss this with the supplier.
+Another approach I heard of is applying an antimicrobial coating on the products.
+Some coatings don’t contain harsh chemicals but act as “swords” that puncture organisms — someone from Cams Sanitize tells me their CS90X coating operates this way.

 - They are packed with wet packing materials: If the cardboard materials are of low quality and they are stored for months, they will suck up a lot of humidity.
 That can be avoided by procuring cardboard packing materials just 1 week before shipment, by avoiding low-grade cardboard and by avoiding wooden pallets.